fadado/jqt/docs/content/engine.md

 ```

 But if you choose a directory different of `/usr/local/share` for the shared data
-you must still edit the parameter `DATADIR` definition in the `bin/jqt` file.
+you must still edit by hand the parameter `DATADIR` definition in the `bin/jqt` file.

 ## Invoking _jqt_

 ### Synopsis

-`jqt` accepts several options and can be called with zero, one or two file
+`jqt` accepts several options and can be called with zero, one or two filename
 arguments.
 The usage possibilities are:

 | **jqt** [**-h** | **--help** | **-p** | **-V** | **--version**]